How does a truck end up on the cloister steps? Sóller mishap reveals a systemic gap

 Guiding question: Why does an everyday approach end in historical damage — and who ultimately pays the price?

 Briefly about the scene: The tram whistles in the distance, espresso steams in the café on the main street, tourists take pictures — and a diesel rumble lingers in the narrow alleys when large vehicles head for the town center.
 Sóller is narrow, charming and not built for today's logistics sizes.
-That a truck gets stuck here is annoying and embarrassing.
+That a truck gets stuck here is annoying and embarrassing, especially while the Soller bypass has been stalled.
 That it hit the cloister is more serious: historic steps are not a parking space.

 Critical analysis: three levels interact.
 First: navigation and routine.
 Modern navigation systems map the shortest route, not necessarily the suitable one.
 A driver unfamiliar with the area often follows the route stubbornly instead of stopping at traffic lights or signs.
 Second: infrastructure and signage.
 In many villages clear barriers or visible signs banning trucks by weight, width or passage are missing.
 Third: enforcement and prevention.
 Checking the vehicle inspection now is the right step — but it is reaction, not prevention.